DhawalPandya/CyberSecurity/Process Steps.md

 	Virtual Machine (Web-1/ Web -3) and IP address (10.1.0.5 / 10.1.0.7)

  I have already made network security rule before, but configuration will be:

 SSH-LBR – Ipv4 – Frontend Address (137.135.127.119) – TCP – 80 – Backend port-80 – backend pool (2 virtual machine) – health 		Probe (TCP-80) – Session Persistence (Client IP and Protocol)

-21. Homework would be done, if this DVWA application is working inside any browser: I check it and it is working fine.
+21.Homework would be done, if this DVWA application is working inside any browser: I check it and it is working fine.

    http://137.135.127.119/setup.php